Sports Desk: Lobo women’s basketball assistant coach earns national recognition

 ALBUQUERQUE, N.M.
-(KRQE) – Lobo Women’s Basketball Assistant Coach, Bill Ferrara earned national recognition as he was named one of the fifty most impactful assistant coaches in Division I Women’s Basketball.
+(KRQE) – Lobo women’s basketball assistant coach, Bill Ferrara earned national recognition as he was named one of the 50 most impactful assistant coaches in Division I Women’s Basketball.

 Ferrara is happy with how the University of New Mexico has been able to stay connected during this pandemic but says that recruiting has had its challenges.
 “We lost our contact period in women’s basketball and we were supposed to be going into homes and meeting with all the top recruits throughout the country and all over the world, and it’s been interesting for us to navigate through that.
 We have been on the phones a lot, been on zoom calls a lot, these video chats and virtual tours, and you know we have been lucky though.
 We have gotten two verbal commitments off of those calls because we made great relationships with those players and now they will both be signing with us shortly,” said Ferrara.